syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Built-In-Customization.md

 </tr>
 <tr>
 <td width="20%">SlideOnTop</td>
-<td width="80%">It decides the starting Y-position of the progress view in the application.</td>
+<td width="80%">It denotes the starting Y-position of the progress view in the application.</td>
 </tr>
 <tr>
 <td width="20%">Push</td>
-<td width="80%">It decides the touch-down point for pulling to be recognized.</td>
+<td width="80%">It denotes the Y-point after which pulling will be recognized.</td>
 </tr>
 </table>